fastlane/fastlane/YourFirstPR.md

 Make sure to run the automated tests using `bundle exec` to ensure you’re running the correct version of `rspec` and `rubocop`

-First, navigate into the roof of the _fastlane_ project and run unit tests using
+First, navigate into the root of the _fastlane_ project and run unit tests using

 ```
 bundle exec rspec